woolfson-group/ccbuilder2/README.md

 ## TODO

-* Add validation for input parameters
-* Change model to have a parameters dictionary
+* Convert `Dict.update` functions to be like the radius one